BinaryMuse/wow-api-documentation/content/index.md

       ]
     });

-Currently, the data is pretty-printed, but this will likely be removed once the APIs are finalized.[^json-pretty-print] You can also set your `Accept-Encoding` header to `gzip` to get gzipped content.
+Currently, the data is pretty-printed, but this will [likely be removed once the APIs are finalized](http://us.battle.net/wow/en/forum/topic/2548997698#7).
+You can also set your `Accept-Encoding` header to `gzip` to get gzipped content.

----

-[^url-buildup]: Blabbermouth, [Comunity Platform API Feedback](http://us.battle.net/wow/en/forum/topic/2592851202#1) on the Community Platform API Forums

-[^registration]: Straton, [Authentication and Registration Overview](http://us.battle.net/wow/en/forum/topic/2369881359) on the Community Platform API Forums

-[^protocol-buffer-support]: Straton, [Web Services plans](http://us.battle.net/wow/en/forum/topic/2593004215#2) on the Community Platform API Forums

-[^json-pretty-print]: Straton, [[RFC] collapsable white space characters](http://us.battle.net/wow/en/forum/topic/2548997698#7) on the Community Platform API Forums